 As noted earlier, we don't really know.
-Great uncertainty remains about the details of the Biden tax platform.
+Great uncertainty remains about the details of the Biden and Trump tax platforms.
 So it's premature to act on any of their pronouncements.
-We will be keeping a close watch, as more specifics are likely to be released in the coming months, not just about taxes but also economic policy.
+We will be keeping a close watch, as more specifics are likely to be released by both presidential contenders soon, not just about taxes but also economic policy.
 And we will continue to review client tax strategies for 2021 and beyond.